surftrips.co

 Frequently asked

-Kahalu'u Bay is a reef break suited for beginner to intermediate surfers.
-Confident beginners can give it a go on small days.
+Kahalu'u Bay is a reef bottom, mellow rolling reef peaks with semi-steep outer lefts and rights, break suited for beginner through intermediate surfers.
+Beginners can give it a go on the smaller end of the size range.

 Kahalu'u Bay